 When testing image generators like Stable Diffusion 3.5 Large, consider:

-- Prompt adherence: Does the generated image contain the elements specified in the prompt?
+- Prompt adherence: Whether the generated image contains elements specified in the prompt

-- Compositional accuracy: Are spatial relationships correctly rendered?
+- Compositional accuracy: Whether spatial relationships are correctly rendered

-- Aesthetic coherence: Does the image maintain a consistent style throughout?
+- Aesthetic coherence: Whether the image maintains consistent style throughout

-As noted in recent research on how to test a generative AI, automated testing can be complemented with human evaluation to catch issues machines might miss.
+Research indicates that automated testing should be complemented with human evaluation to catch issues machines miss 1.

 Video Generation Testing

-Video models like Pika Image to Video introduce temporal dimensions that require:
+Video models like Pika Image to Video introduce temporal dimensions requiring:

-- Motion naturalness: Do movements appear fluid and realistic?
+- Motion naturalness: Whether movements appear fluid and realistic

-- Temporal consistency: Do objects maintain their identity throughout the video?
+- Temporal consistency: Whether objects maintain their identity throughout the video

-- Audio-visual sync: For videos with sound, is everything properly synchronized?
+- Audio-visual sync: For videos with sound, whether everything is properly synchronized

-- Transitions: Are scene changes smooth and logical?
+- Transitions: Whether scene changes are smooth and logical

 Audio Generation Testing